 ‘You’re welcome.
 The two of you are clearly made for each other.’
 Rose scooped up Sam’s abandoned sheet and tossed it towards her brother.
 ‘You both have completely crap taste in Halloween costumes.’

-If you enjoyed The Ghost of Halloween Past, you can find more of my short stories here
+If you enjoyed The Ghost of Halloween Past, why not try one of my full-length novels?
+Find them here